Best Of17 min read

 Q: What's the minimum I should spend on project management software for a construction team?

 A: Honestly, $0 to start.
 ClickUp, Asana, and nTask all have functional free plans — not crippled demos, but genuinely usable tools.
-For a team of 5-10 people, you can run on ClickUp's free plan for a surprisingly long time.
-Once you need automations, advanced reporting, or resource management, plan for $7-$15/user/month at minimum.
+For a team of 5-10 people, you can run on ClickUp's free plan for a long time.
+Once you need automations, advanced reporting, or resource management, plan for $7-$15/user/month minimum.

 Q: Do these tools work on construction sites with poor internet?